-When I became a mother for the first time at the age of 19, one of the comments I got used to hearing very often from other people was how “brave” I was, or how “strong” I was.
+When I became a mother for the first time at the age of 19, one of the comments I got used to hearing from other people was how ‘brave’ I was, or how ‘strong’ I was.

-Seemingly unable to say anything else other than to comment on my young age, strangers would regularly regale me for my apparent astonishing ability to cope so well, and mother my child.
+Seemingly unable to do anything else but comment on my young age, strangers would regularly regale me for my apparently astonishing ability to cope so well, and mother my child.

-But now, almost 12 years on – I look back on my journey to becoming the mother I am today, and there’s no way I would have done it any differently.
+But now, almost 13 years on, I look back on my journey to becoming the mother I am today, and there’s no way I would have done it any differently.
 In fact, I’d choose to have children young any day over the choice to do it later, without question.

 Discovering myself through mothering

 There seems to be this huge misconception about being a young mother – in that, we have to sacrifice our identity to mother our children.
 But this simply isn’t true.
 In no way did I ever have to ‘give up’ being who I was so that I could become a mother to my girls.
 In fact, in becoming a mother at a young age, I was able to discover who I was and learn about my strengths and weaknesses along the way.